Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Introduction

 \subsection{Trace result}

-One of the principal players in the theory of the Dirichlet problem is the traces, of Sobolev functions on a domain, at the boundary of the domain.
-The collection~\cite{Gris} and the paper~\cite{Strichartz} give a nice overview of the role of traces in the study of Dirichlet problems, see also~\cite{RY} for the related Neumann boundary value problem for Waldenfels operators.
+One of the principal players in the theory of the Dirichlet problem is the trace, of Sobolev functions on a domain, at the boundary of the domain.
+The collection~\cite{Gris} and the paper~\cite{Strichartz} give a nice overview of the role of traces in the study of Dirichlet problems, see also~\cite{RY} for the related Neumann boundary-value problem for Waldenfels operators.

-Traces of Sobolev functions were first studied by Gagliardo~\cite{Gag} with the domain the upper half-space in the Euclidean space $\R^n$, see also~\cite{Besov}.
+Traces of Sobolev functions were first studied by Gagliardo~\cite{Gag} with the domain being the upper half-space in the Euclidean space $\R^n$, see also~\cite{Besov}.
 This was further extended to more general classes of Euclidean domains, assuming that the domains are either smooth or Lipschitz.
 Moreover, the work of Jonsson and Wallin~\cite{JW} considered traces of Sobolev functions on $\R^n$ to subsets of $\R^n$ that are the so-called $d$-sets with $d<n$.
-In the non-smooth setting of John domains in metric measure spaces equipped with a doubling measure supporting a Poincar\'e type inequality, an analogous trace result was established by Mal\'y~\cite{Mal}.
+In the non-smooth setting of John domains in metric measure spaces equipped with a doubling measure supporting a Poincar\'e-type inequality, an analogous trace result was established by Mal\'y~\cite{Mal}.
 However, when the domain is not a John domain, the aforementioned results do not apply to guarantee the existence of traces of Sobolev functions on the domain.
 However, with the tools given by Theorem~\ref{thm:main}, we can construct traces on substantial parts of the boundary near any given point in the domain.
 This is the second principal focus of the paper.

-We will see in the proof of Theorem~\ref{thm:main} that there is a compact subset $P_\infty\subset F$ and a probability measure $\nu_F$, called a Frostman measure, that satisfies the following inequality: there is a constant $c_2>0$ such that whenever $\zeta\in P_\infty$ and $0<r<3d_{\Om}(z_0)$, we have

-Over the set $P_\infty$ we are able to gain control over traces of Newton-Sobolev functions on $\Om$; this is the content of Theorem~\ref{thm:main2} below.
+From Theorem~\ref{thm:main} we obtain the Frostman measure $\nu_F$, which is used to gain control over the set $P_\infty$ in order to obtain traces of Newton-Sobolev functions on $\Om$; this is the content of Theorem~\ref{thm:main2} below.
 We will see in Section~\ref{Sec:5} that by~\eqref{eq:upper-bound-local-Frostman}, whenever $u$ is a Newton-Sobolev function in $\Om$, then $\nu_F$-almost every point in $P_\infty$ is a Lebesgue point of $u$, see Lemma~\ref{lem:LebesguePts}.